MWATelescope/mwa_hyperbeam/README.md

     [-1.51506097e-01-4.35034884e-02j -9.76099405e-06-1.21699926e-05j
       1.73003520e-05-1.53580286e-05j -2.23184781e-01-4.51051073e-02j]

-### CUDA
+### CUDA / HIP
-`hyperbeam` also can also be run on NVIDIA GPUs.
-To see an example of usage, see any of the examples with "cuda" in the name.
-CUDA functionality is only provided with one of two Cargo features; see installing from source instructions below.
+`hyperbeam` also can also be run on NVIDIA GPUs, or AMD GPUs.
+To see an example of usage, see any of the examples with "cuda" or "hip" in the name.
+GPU functionality is provided with Cargo features; see installing from source instructions below.

 ## Installation
 ### Python PyPI